softprops/serverless-oncall/README.md

 ### sync

-This command will use the information described your serverless.yml oncall resource to create resources with a remote provider, currently pagerduty
+This command will use the information described your serverless.yml oncall resource to create resources with a remote provider, currently pagerduty.

 ```bash
 $ npx serverless oncall sync